-Red wolf populations declined significantly during the twentieth century due to habitat loss and predator control programs carried out by government agencies.
-They now face many threats including continued land development, road construction, hunting, trapping and more.
+Red wolf populations declined significantly during the twentieth century due to habitat loss and predator control programs by government agencies.
+They now face many threats, including continued land development, road construction, hunting, trapping, etc.

-These pressures have led to a great deal of debate among biologists on how best to conserve this captive-bred population; some believe that it is necessary for these wolves be reintroduced back into their historic range while others argue that they should remain where they are.
+These pressures have led to a great deal of debate among biologists on how best to conserve this captive-bred population; some believe that it is necessary for these wolves to be reintroduced back into their historic range, while others argue that they should remain where they are.

 Red Wolves (Canis lupus rufus) are a type of wolf in North America.
 These wolves live in the Southern United States and eastern Canada, but their population has decreased to only 100 individuals due to habitat destruction and hunting.